diana-hui-yang/cohesity-scripts/datapump/export-ora-coh-nfs/linux/README.md

 - -s : Sqlplus connection (example: "dbuser/dbpass@'database connection string'", optional if it is local)
 - -d : ORACLE PDB database
 - -p : number of parallel (Optional, default is 4)
-- -a : yes means leave Cohesity NFS mount on server, default is umount all NFS mount after export is successful
 - -x : ORACLE_HOME (default is /etc/oratab, optional.)
 - -z : file size in GB (Optional, default is 58G)
 - -c : Export option chosen by DBA.
 It can be table level or schema level. example "schemas=soe1" The default is full